Current Advocacy Priorities

 The Jacob K. Javits Center green roof is the city's largest and provides habitat for over 50 bird species.
 With increased tax incentives for buildings to create green roofs, NYC Bird Alliance hopes to increase their installations throughout the City.
 Photo: NYC Bird Alliance

 With over 40 years of advocacy history, NYC Bird Alliance focuses on legislation and action to protect birds and their habitats across the five boroughs.
-Our current priorities include passing Lights Out legislation, promoting green infrastructure, protecting Jamaica Bay, and conserving local biodiversity.
+View our current advocacy priorities below and click to learn more and take action.

 Turning off artificial nighttime lighting helps protect night-migrating birds, keeping them on their natural migration paths.
 Photo: John Deguzman